DECARBONISATION – ACHIEVING NET ZERO IN PHASES BY 2030 AND 2050

 • The Singapore Green Building Master Plan aims to deliver three key targets of “80-80-80 in 2030”

-• As of end 2021, 49% of Singapore’s buildings have been greened4
+• As of end 2023, 57.9% of Singapore’s buildings have been greened (by GFA)4

 80% of Singapore’s buildings (by GFA) to be green by 2030

-80% of new developments to be Super Low Energy (SLE) from 2030
+80% of new developments to be SLE from 2030

-80% improvement in energy-efficiency (from 2005 levels) for best-in-class green buildings by 2030
+80% improvement in energy efficiency (from 2005 levels) for best-in-class green buildings by 2030

-• To continue to invest 2% to 5% of construction cost for new developments in green and healthy design and features
+• To continue investing 2-5% of the construction cost of new developments in green and healthy design and features, which have been incorporated as standard provision to maintain the Company’s leadership in green buildings

 • Introduced the CDL Smart, Sustainable and Super Low Carbon (3S) Green Building Framework in 2020.